trentm/node-dashdash/README.md

   Set it to false to have '-h' **not** get parsed as an option in the above example.

+- `strict` (Boolean).
+Option.
+Default is true.
+If true, this causes unknown arguments to throw an error.
+I.e.:

+        node ./tool.js -v arg1 --afe8asefksjefhas

+  Set it to false to treat the unknown option as a positional argument.

 # Option specs